Fort Pitt (Pennsylvania): Location and construction

-The French commander, anticipating an attack along Braddock’s road, had spent some effort fortifying positions there.
+The French commander, anticipating an attack along Braddock's road, had spent some effort fortifying positions there.
 (Forbes had several times advanced men along that route as a feint.)
 From prisoners captured during Maj.
 James Grant’s catastrophic attack on Fort Duquesne, de Lignery was reportedly surprised to learn of a fortified encampment of British troops only 50 miles away at Ligonier, Pennsylvania, with substantial reserves behind.
 He was also certainly cognizant of the British lightning raid on the Native village of Kittanning (40 miles north on the Allegheny River) two years earlier.
 Thus, a British attack from the north was a distinct possibility.
 Forbes had indeed contemplated an attack further north on Fort Machault (later, Ft.
 Venango; modern-day Franklin, PA.)

 Finding himself in an under-manned, flood-prone fort in a weak defensive position, vulnerable to attack from three directions, and running low on provisions, de Lignery retreated north.
 He destroyed the stores and many of the structures as 1500 advance British troops under the command of Forbes drew within 10 miles.
 The French never returned to the region.

-The British built a new fort and named it Fort Pitt, after William Pitt the Elder.
+After constructing the temporary Mercer's Fort, the British built a new fort and named it Fort Pitt, after William Pitt the Elder.
 The fort was built from 1759 to 1761 during the French and Indian War (Seven Years' War), next to the site of former Fort Duquesne.
 It was built in the popular pentagram shape, with bastions at the star points, by Captain Harry Gordon, a British Engineer in the 60th Royal American Regiment.